Multi-parameter Module Approximation: an efficient and interpretable invariant for multi-parameter persistence modules with guarantees: Finding compatible and induced matching functions

 \subsubsection{Persistent homology of simplicial complexes}

-We assume in the following that the reader is familiar with simplicial complexes, boundary operators and homology groups, and we refer the interested reader to~\cite[Chapter 1]{Munkres1984} for a thorough treatment of these notions.
-The first important definition is {\em filtered simplicial chain complexes}.
+We assume in the following that the reader is familiar with simplicial complexes, boundary operators and homology groups, and we refer the interested reader to~\cite[Chapter 1]{munkresElementsAlgebraicTopology1984} for a thorough treatment of these notions.
+The first important definition is the one of {\em filtered simplicial chain complexes}. \\